 * Dang gui (Chinese Angelica Root) and sage Both these herbs can reduce your breastmilk production.
 You should only take dang gui about two weeks after you deliver as it will cause post-partum haemorrhage, unless a TCM physician has prescribed it.

 * Ginseng It enhances your attentiveness and alertness but it also changes your mini-me’s behaviour.
-They will be fussier, fretful and cry a lot as a result, Lo adds.
-“So, I’ll encourage mothers to avoid taking this strong tonic two weeks before and after delivery because it can cause post-partum haemorrhage as well.”
+They will be fussier, fretful and cry a lot as a result, the Thomson Parentcraft Centre team adds.
+“So, we’ll encourage mothers to avoid taking this strong tonic two weeks before and after delivery because it can cause post-partum haemorrhage as well.”

 Just be sure to keep an eye on your baby’s behaviour after a nursing session to make sure that your breastmilk isn’t causing any side effects.